 Educational programs that further the practice & understanding of social entrepreneurship & transformative action.

-CTA offers educational programs for its projects, community members and Cornell students.
-We teach undergraduate courses in social entrepreneurship at Cornell, organize the Finger Lakes Social Entrepreneurship Institute, a 3-day program that takes place on campus and in our community, and regularly offer workshops in compassionate communication, nonprofit management, social entrepreneurship, and transformative action.
-CTA’s executive director, Anke Wessels, also leads Cornell’s relationship with Ashoka U, an international network of universities that provide leadership in the field of social innovation education and research.
+CTA offers educational programs for its projects, community members, and Cornell students.
+We teach undergraduate courses in social entrepreneurship at Cornell and regularly offer workshops in compassionate communication, nonprofit management, social entrepreneurship, and transformative action.
+In 2021, the journal Experiential Learning and Teaching in Higher Education published an article written by executive director, Anke Wessels, and student leaders of Anabel’s Grocery entitled Fostering self-authorship and changemaking: insights from a practicum in social entrepreneurship.
 In 2016, CTA’s model as a nonprofit incubator of social entrepreneurs affiliated with a major university was recognized by the Ashoka U Cordes Innovation Award as a high impact and highly replicable innovation in social entrepreneurship education.

 The Center for Transformative Action is an independent 501(c)3 affiliated with Cornell University.
 As an affiliate, our center plays a unique role by offering courses and programs to Cornell University and serving as an incubator for innovative nonprofit social ventures on campus, in our community and across New York State.

-Since 2008, we have been teaching courses in social entrepreneurship at the university and leading Cornell’s involvement in the Ashoka U network of changemaker campuses.
+Since 2008, we have taught courses in social entrepreneurship at the university and led Cornell’s involvement in the Ashoka U network of changemaker campuses.

 CTA began as the Center for Religion, Ethics and Social Policy in 1971 to house the social justice efforts that emerged from Cornell United Religious Work in the 1960’s.
 In 2006, we re-focused our vision to deal with a polarized global society and brought transformative action to the forefront of our efforts, changing our name to reflect our new vision.
 In 2011, we expanded our fiscal sponsorship offerings to include projects from across New York State.